 For best results, view in Landscape mode.

-A good working air conditioner is a
+A good working air

 must during the Summer, especially